lancemonotone/troyweb_wp/wp-content/themes/troyweb_applicant/README.md

 - **Custom Shortcodes**: Monotone includes custom shortcodes in the MCE editor for easy content creation.

-- **Bootstrap Menu Walker**: Monotone uses the WP Bootstrap Navwalker to create a Bootstrap menu.
+- **Bootstrap Menu Walker**: Monotone uses the WP Bootstrap Navwalker to create a Bootstrap-enabled menu.

 ## Classes